elichai/CheckDoubleSpend/README.md

 CheckDoubleSpend
 ================

-Check what is the risk for double spend on a specific transaction
+Check what is the risk of double spend on a specific transaction